 - Help the world navigate through information & knowledge towards intelligence & wisdom.

-- Build solutions to aggregate, manage, and reason over to the world’s data, information, and knowledge;
+- Build solutions to help with the aggregation, management, reasoning over and reacting to the world’s data, information, and knowledge.

-- Deliver application experiences that can engage in conversations, provide answers, anticipate and proactively complete tasks on behalf of users, are personalized, and react to changes in the world’s information streams in near-realtime.
+- Deliver application experiences that understand natural language, can engage in conversations, provide answers, anticipate and proactively complete tasks on behalf of users, are personalized, and react to changes in the world.

-- Architecture, development, execution, and technical leadership in multiple key projects (cloud-based personal digital assistant, big data management, knowledge management, large-scale services, conversational systems, graphs, and more);
+- Architecture, development, execution, and technical leadership in multiple key projects (Cortana personal digital assistant, large-scale/distributed/reliable stream processing system, knowledge representation and reasoning, large-scale services, conversational systems, graphs, and more);

 - Program management of research and development projects and teams;